schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 </aside>

 ## Tai Chi
-My mind then jumped to the thought of practicing slow to moves fast.
+My mind then jumped to the thought of practicing slow to move fast.

 This lead me to think about Tai Chi.
 I've been practicing since around August of 2015.
 At the beginning I was lucky to not bump into other people while I tried to do the form.